edisonX-sudo/hive-metastore-docker/README.md

-## Docker file for Hive Metastore 3 standalone
+## Docker file for Hive Metastore 3 standalone(without hdfs service)

 ### About

 Example of running standalone Hive Metastore.
-Minio is used as S3 storage for external tables.

 It contains following containers:
 - mariadb as dependency
-- minio to test S3 access (make sure that you specify correct volume to be mounted)
-- hive metastore  3.x
+- hive metastore  3.1.2

 ### How to run